mGalarnyk/datasciencecoursera/Stanford_Machine_Learning/Week8/UnsupervisedLearningQuiz.md

 True | Given a set of news articles from many different websites, find out what topics are the main topics covered | You can use K-means to cluster, and each cluster will correspond to a different market segment.
 True | From the user usage patterns on a website, figure out what different groups of users exists. | You can use K-means to cluster users with each cluster corresponding to a different market segment.
 False | Given many emails, you want to determine if they are Spam or Non-Spam emails.  | K-means cannot make classification predictions as it does not label its inputs
+True | Given a database of information about your users, automatically group them into different market segments. | You can use K-means to cluster the database entries, and each cluster will correspond to a different market segment.
+True | Given sales data from a large number of products in a supermarket, figure out which products tend to form coherent groups (say are frequently purchased together) and thus should be put on the same shelf. | Market Segmentation.
+False | Given sales data from a large number of products in a supermarket, estimate future sales for each of these products. | Such a prediction is a regression problem, and K-means does not use labels on the data, so it cannot perform regression.

 Question 2
 ----------